NCBI-Hackathons/ContainerInception/use_case_2/README.md

-# Running the demo workflow using Common Workflow Language and Docker containers
+# Use case 2: Running the demo workflow using Common Workflow Language (CWL) and Docker containers

+## Motivation
+Even with containerized individual tools one still needs to write a shell script to stitch them altogether.
+Instead, CWL requires explicitly defined inputs and outputs which in turn ensures standardization and reproducibility.
+Furthermore, CWL workflows can be compartmentalized in a (pulled/created) Docker image.

 With the `.cwl`/`.yml` files in the same directory as the sample input fastq files and the reference sequence, run the following: